chris-malloy/inventoryWidget/README.md

+# React Apps
+## Description
+###### A Collection of two React App to experiment with and learn how components work
+### App 1 - Inventory Widget
+##### Parses out a given data set into a table.
+State is updated based on in-stock status and category of the item.
+### App 2 - Temperature App
+##### User enters a temperature and app tells if it is above or below the boiling point of water.
+State is used to update the TemperatureInput components, one each for Celcius and Fahrenheit.
+The two components talk to their parent component, TemperatureApp, which then updates it via setState when the other's user input has been changed.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>